xRahul/xRahul.github.io/_posts/2017-01-04-google-search-console---basics.markdown

     <code class="highlighter-rouge">Crawl</code>
     >
     <code class="highlighter-rouge">Fetch as Google</code>
-    to see how google renders pages from your website.
-Check different types of URLs for both mobile and desktop googlebot types.
+    to see how Google renders pages from your website.
+Check different types of URLs for both mobile and desktop Googlebot types.
   </li>
   <br>
   <li class="reveal">
-    Add <i>google analytics</i> property to your website if you've added analytics on your website.
+    Add the <i>google analytics</i> property to your website if you've added analytics to your website.
 Do this by clicking on Settings gear on the top right and selecting
     <code class="highlighter-rouge">Google Analytics Property</code>.
   </li>
   <br>